 The authors, in general, are concerned about the possibility, writing:

 “If the findings in this report of presumed transmission by an asymptomatic carrier are replicated, the prevention of COVID-19 infection would prove challenging.”

-A letter dated January 30 published in The The New England Journal of Medicine described a similar case.
-It reported that a woman from Shanghai who had no symptoms had passed the infection to a German man.
+A letter dated January 30, published in The New England Journal of Medicine, described a similar case.
+It was reported that a woman from Shanghai who had no symptoms had passed the infection to a German man.